Squirtle007/kisti-workshop/README.md

 ## pip Install Instructions

-An alternative method if you prefer installing packages directly in your local environment.
-(⚠️ The Docker method is still recommended as it provides a pre-configured environment with all dependencies.)
+An alternative method if you prefer installing packages directly in your local environment (⚠️The Docker method is still recommended as it provides a pre-configured environment with all dependencies).

 ### 1. Prerequisites